London Pass

 - You have virtually unlimited time (the pass lasts two years) to visit the three most spectacular palaces in London.

 Britain's history is deeply rooted in its monarchical tradition and London is proof of that.
-The capital has dozens of incredible palaces to visit and just walking around the city and finding hundreds of souvenir stores with images of royalty is an example of its importance in society.
+The capital has dozens of incredible palaces to visit and just walking around the city and finding hundreds of souvenir stores with images of the royals is an example of their importance in society.

 With the Royal Palaces Pass you can immerse yourself in the stories and intrigues of some of the buildings that witnessed the daily life, the black chronicle and the art collections of some of the most powerful families in the country.
 Feel like a king or queen for a day.